Rishi730/Rishi730/README.md

 - 👋 Hi, I’m @Rishi730
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Android using KOtlin and Machine Learning
+- 🌱 I’m currently learning Android(Kotlin) and libraries in Python that are used for Machine Learning
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on projects which are based on Machine Learning and Android.
-- 📫 How to reach me ...
+- 📫 How to reach me
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...

 <!---